 The key is not cramming too much in to a couple of days, taking plenty of snacks and allowing the kids to burn off energy in a park when they’ve had enough of the sights.
 It’s also worth checking out the family-friendly credentials of the city.

 The best UK city breaks with kids

 The Scottish capital is packed full of family-friendly attractions.
 Animal-loving kids will be begging for a trip to Edinburgh Zoo to see the Giant Pandas, while there are great historical experiences to be had at Edinburgh Castle or the National Museum of Scotland.

 Venture outside the city and you can learn about Scotland’s industrial heritage at the National Museum of Scotland, meet the farm animals at East Links Family Park or go on a sea safari from the Scottish Seabird Centre.

 We can also recommend a visit to St Fagans National History Museum, which is an open air re-creation of a Welsh village, and the National Museum Cardiff, which is full of art and natural history – both are free entry.

 If your kids love adventure then take them to Cardiff International White Water for rafting, paddle boarding and an indoor wave experience.
 Take a look at some more ideas for Cardiff family attractions to visit.

 In the heart of the city Royal Albert Memorial Museum (RAMM) is a fabulous free museum packed full of curiosities to entertain kids for hours.

 Or why not get muddy at The Bear Trail family assault course?
 Exeter has so much to offer if you’re looking for city breaks with kids.

 Stroll around the colourful city centre market or take a free guided tour of Norwich Cathedral, which has history oozing from every nook and cranny.

-No trip to Portsmouth would be complete without a day in the Historic Dockyard where you can board Nelson’s ship, HMS Victory, and see the Mary Rose which lay at the bottom of The Solent for more than 500 years before being brought to the surface for conservation.
+No trip to Portsmouth would be complete without a day in the Portsmouth Historic Dockyard* where you can board Nelson’s ship, HMS Victory, and see the Mary Rose*, which lay at the bottom of The Solent for more than 500 years before being brought to the surface for conservation.

-For the very best views of the city climb the Spinnaker Tower from which you can see the Isle of Wight, the South Downs and as far along the coast as Worthing.
+For the very best views of the city climb the Emirates Spinnaker Tower* from which you can see the Isle of Wight, the South Downs and as far along the coast as Worthing.